Eth3rnit3/vscode-ruby-profile/README.md

 bundle install
 ```

-# Setting up a Ruby Development Environment with VSCode

-[Previous content remains the same until the VSCode Settings section]

 ### 4. Configure VSCode Settings

 Create a `settings.json` file in your profile directory with the following content: